-For further details see UK In brief UK 2023-15.
+UK In brief UK 2023-15 provides further guidance.

-Non-financial asset key reminders for impairment reviews
+Non- financial asset key reminders for impairment reviews

 Impairment is an ongoing area of concern for many entities in the current economic environment.
 Regulators remain focused on this area and continue to push for increased transparency in disclosures.
-Groups holding significant amounts of goodwill and intangibles or those that are affected to a greater extent by climate change, high inflation or the current economic impact of global conflicts are at greater risk of a regulatory challenge to their impairment assessments and in particular the related disclosures.
+Groups holding significant amounts of goodwill and intangibles or those that are affected to a greater extent by - climate change, inflation or global conflicts are at greater risk of a regulatory challenge to their impairment assessments and in related disclosures.

-For a discussion of common mistakes we observe in impairment of non-financial assets see UK In brief 2023-02.In addition to these common mistakes, the economic and geopolitical uncertainties discussed above as well as regulatory focus raise the following additional key points to consider in impairment testing:
+For a discussion of common pitfalls we observe in impairment of non-financial assets see UK In brief 2023-02.
+In addition to these common pitfalls, the economic and geopolitical uncertainties discussed above as well as regulatory focus raise the following additional key points to consider in impairment testing: